st. augustine preservation plan

 - Enhancement of archaeological protection and documentation programs, particularly in light of sea level rise

 - Financial incentives to encourage preservation of existing historic resources

 To ensure that the Plan addresses local needs and issues, the plan includes regular public meetings as well as engagement with local officials, stakeholders, and regulatory Boards and Commissions.

-The Plan is scheduled to be completed in the spring of 2017.
+The Plan is scheduled to be published in June 2018.